cbgeo-archives/mpm3d-doc/input/input.md

 ...                    \n
 p_NTP   d_NTP  tp_NTP  \n
 ```

-where `NTP` is the number of traction particles in this file, which are used to give traction forces in the `d_i` direction.
+`NTP` is the number of traction particles in this file, which are used to give traction forces in the `d_i` direction.

 `p_i` is the particle id,

 `d_i` is the direction number (0|1|2) of traction force.

 `tp_i` is the traction pressure.

 `NTP` is the number of particles with traction pressures.